 - Representing one of the nation’s largest natural gas producers in multiple lawsuits alleging underpayment of royalties.
 In 2017, represented client at trial brought on behalf of more than 12,000 class members.
 After a two-week trial in federal court, client achieved a complete defense victory, with the jury rejecting the plaintiff’s claim for more than $300 million in actual and punitive damages and penalties.

-- Represented steel distributor at trial and during appeal in Sherman Act antitrust case against several large steel distributors and manufacturers arising from defendants’ efforts to prevent a new distributor from entering the market.
+- Represented a steel distributor at trial and during appeal in Sherman Act antitrust case against several large steel distributors and manufacturers arising from defendants’ efforts to prevent a new distributor from entering the market.
 The jury returned a verdict in favor of client and awarded $52 million in damages.
 After the imposition of treble damages, attorneys’ fees, and costs, the court awarded the distributor over $160 million.
 The Fifth Circuit affirmed orders and judgments in favor of client.

-- Represented major airline in trial and appellate courts in $1 billion antitrust lawsuit in Tarrant County District Court against the two largest global distribution systems (GDS) in the United States arising from the GDS’ efforts to stop the airline from using a competitive ticket distribution technology.
+- Represented a major airline in trial and appellate courts in $1 billion antitrust lawsuit in Tarrant County District Court against the two largest global distribution systems (GDS) in the United States arising from the GDS’ efforts to stop the airline from using a competitive ticket distribution technology.
 Case settled in the middle of trial.

-- Represented receiver of failed bank in suit against major investment bank for violations of state and federal securities laws in offering documents for residential mortgage-backed securities purchased by the bank for $102 million.
+- Represented the receiver of failed bank in suit against major investment bank for violations of state and federal securities laws in offering documents for residential mortgage-backed securities purchased by the bank for $102 million.
 Reached a $24 million settlement on the eve of trial that was among the highest pro rata recoveries in government suits over the residential mortgage-backed securities scandal.

-- Hired on eve of three-week trial in Harris County District Court to represent investors in a fraud case against a bank and two other defendants in Harris County District Court.
+- Hired on the eve of a three-week trial in Harris County District Court to represent investors in a fraud case against a bank and two other defendants in Harris County District Court.
 The investors alleged the defendants’ fraud resulted in the defendants wrongfully taking from the investors their ownership interests in a company that owned three hospitals.
 The jury returned a unanimous verdict in favor of investors and awarded over $19.1 million in actual damages and $57 million in punitive damages, leading to the entry of a judgment for over $65 million against the bank and its affiliate.
 Also, successfully prosecuted appeal against one defendant that received JNOV from trial court, with court of appeals reversing the grant of JNOV and remanding for entry of judgment in favor of investors.

-- Obtained reversal of $136.8 million judgment on breach of fiduciary duty, constructive fraud, civil conspiracy, and unfair competition claims in a dispute regarding a power plant and gas storage development project.
+- Obtained reversal of a $136.8 million judgment on breach of fiduciary duty, constructive fraud, civil conspiracy, and unfair competition claims in a dispute regarding a power plant and gas storage development project.